 (These directions relate to Figure 8.
-Rail Corridor - Public and Open Spaces) The following directions are set out for the rail corridor to ensure coordinated future planning:
+Rail Corridor - Public + Open Spaces)

+The following directions are set out for the Rail corridor to ensure coordinated future planning:

-- Continue discussions with VicTrack regarding the long-term use and acquisition of the available sections (lots) within the rail corridor, owned by VicTrack. - Ensure that the rail corridor is suitably remediated for future public use. - Integrate the design of all interfaces with local streets and footpaths (including Mill Street and Railway Avenue) - Undertake a landscape plan for the entirety of the rail corridor (VicTrack land) in order to further undertake detailed design of the four sections of land to maximise their open space. pedestrian/cyclist and public transport connectivity opportunities (dependent on contamination, remediation and land required for train operations). - Liaise with the Department of Transport and Planning (DTP) regarding a potential location for a new underpass and the re-location of the current V-Line bus terminal in Horsham (Roberts Avenue).
-Furthermore, continue to advocate for the re-establishment of regional passenger rail services. - Engage a landscape design professional to undertake landscape plans for each of the four sections of the VicTrack land, ensuring that public access and connectivity are the number one priority. - Look to international examples (such as the "High Line" in New York City) and local examples (such as the Level Crossing Removal Project) as a precedent for the conversion of former rail corridors into attractive and popular public spaces. - Investigate the potential to create a connection that links the new Silo Art Project with a future landmark public art project at the GWMWater tower, subject to further investigation and community input.
+- Continue discussions with VicTrack regarding the long-term use and acquisition of the available sections (lots) within the Rail Corridor, owned by VicTrack. - Ensure that the rail corridor is suitably remediated for future public use. - Integrate the design of all interfaces with local streets and footpaths (including Mill Street and Railway Avenue) - Undertake a landscape plan for the entirety of the Rail Corridor (VicTrack land) in order to further undertake detailed design of the four sections of land to maximise their open space, pedestrian/cyclist and public transport connectivity opportunities (dependent on contamination, remediation and land required for train operations) - Liaise with the Department of Transport and Planning (DTP) regarding a potential location for a new underpass and the re-location of the current V-Line bus terminal in Horsham (Roberts Avenue).
+Furthermore, continue to advocate for the re-establishment of regional passenger rail services. - Engage a landscape design professional to undertake landscape plans for each of the four sections of the VicTrack land, ensuring that public access and connectivity are the number one priority. - Look to international examples (such as the "High Line" in New York City) and local examples (such as the Level Crossing Removal Project) as a precedent for the conversion of former rail corridors into attractive and popular public spaces.